 Students admitted with transfer credit to the APEX Day/Evening program may be eligible for a transfer scholarship or grant.
 To qualify for a transfer award, students must maintain full-time status.
 To be considered for a Transfer scholarship, students are required to submit the FAFSA and anticipated enrollment hours each year.
-Check the admission website for details on the transfer awards.
+Your award will be posted in your acceptance letter upon admission.

 Students in the Accelerated Degree Completion Program are not eligible for the transfer scholarship or grant.